We Are the Champions. Leaving Academia After PhD Feelin' Good.

 Anyone who left academia knows this dilemma.
 Shall I stay, or shall I go?
 How will life after PhD look?
 Was a PhD worth it?
 Even if you made the decision quickly, then most probably, most of the people around you hesitated for a long time.
 Leaving academia after PhD requires a long and complex self-discovery process, especially given that you were investing in your career development in one particular direction for so many years.

-But, then, in the self-discovery process, they often find out that for many reasons, academia is not the place for them.
+But, then, in the self-discovery process, they often find out that for many reasons, academia is not the place in the job market for them.
 By the time they conclude that it’s time to leave, they need to cross out the original plan from the list of potential future careers.
 And that feels as if some door has just closed.
-So, how no to feel disappointment when it comes to looking for options outside academia?
+So, how not to feel disappointed when it comes to looking for options outside academia on the open job market?
 Well, it’s all about setting the expectations right.

 And now, let’s think about the Olympic Games.
 When talented kids decide to become athletes in the future, they assume from the very beginning that doing sports for a living is a short-lived career.
 In most sports, you cannot stay competitive on the world-class level above the age of 30 or 35.
 What does it mean in practice?
 Well, it means that from the very start, these kids need to take into consideration that even if they eventually become successful, they will still need to worry about what they should do next in their thirties.
 And even if they are not fully aware that it is a problem, their parents know it well.

-But do most athletes regret the way the spent their youth?
-Do they regret countless hours spent on the gym?
+But do most athletes regret the way they spent their youth?
+Do they regret countless hours spent in the gym?
 Jogging in the rain?
-Stretching in burning sun?
-Fasting and counting a calories?
+Stretching in the burning sun?
+Fasting and counting calories?
 Negotiating with sponsors?
 Stressing out before championships?
 Sleeping at the airports?
 Staying away from their family?
 Rarely so.
-What most former athletes remember best, are the days of glory – they days when they were standing on the podium, signing autographs and serving as role models to young people.
-They days when their family was proud of them.
+What most former athletes remember best, are the days of glory – the days when they were standing on the podium, signing autographs and serving as role models to young people.
+The days when their family was proud of them.